PerfectlySoft/PerfectDocs/guide/HTTPRequest.md

 var serverAddress: (host: String, port: UInt16) { get }
 ```

 When a server is created, you can set its canonical name, or CNAME.
-This can be useful in a variety of circumstances.
-For example, when creating full links to your server.
+This can be useful in a variety of circumstances, such as when creating full links to your server.
 When a HTTPRequest is created, the server will apply a CNAME to it.
 It is made available through the following property:

 ```swift
 /// The canonical name for the server.